 To find crucian carp (Carassius carassius) near you in the USA, UK, EU, Australia, Canada, and Japan, here’s where you can look in each region:

-In the USA, you can find crucian carp at local Asian markets, farmers’ markets, and online seafood stores like Global Seafoods.
+Crucian carp is available in the USA at local Asian markets, farmers’ markets, and online seafood stores like Global Seafoods.
+Specialty fish shops may also carry it in certain regions.

-In the UK, check local fishmongers, Eastern European shops, and online retailers like Fish Society.
+In the UK, you can find crucian carp at local fishmongers, Eastern European shops, and online stores like Fish Society.
+Some specialty seafood markets may also carry it.

-In Canada, Asian markets in cities like Toronto and Vancouver, local fishmongers near freshwater bodies, and specialty online retailers are good options.
+Canadian buyers can find crucian carp at Asian markets in cities like Toronto and Vancouver.
+Local fishmongers near freshwater bodies and specialty online retailers are also good options.

 Note: Overall, local farmers’ markets and specialty stores are excellent places to check for this fish.